 Depending on the time of year that you visit, it can be very hot.
 You might not be doing a lot of touring in the middle of the day.

-If you time it properly and get your sunset part of the cruise on the way back, you’ll miss the crowds and can enjoy the town without so many people.
+Time it so your return cruise happens at sunset.
+Then you’ll miss the crowds and can enjoy the town without so many people in addition to sunset on the Nile.
 You can also stay overnight at the cute Kato Dool Nubian Resort shown below.

-Philae Temple Has Been on My Bucket List for Years
+Philae Temple Should be on Your Egypt Bucket List

 Abu Simbel